I decided to create a bucket list for Ace, and to keep it to 10 items.

 1. Road trip to Wisconsin.

-We moved from North Dakota to California last summer, and it would really mean a lot to me if Ace could visit my parents in Wisconsin at least one more time.
+We moved from North Dakota to California a few years ago, and it would really mean a lot to me if Ace could visit my parents in Wisconsin at least one more time.
 This is definitely more for me than him, but I would love to see him running on my parents’ property again, swimming in their lake and jumping off their dock.

-Obviously, this will depend on our budget and work schedules.
+Obviously, this will depend on our budget, work schedules and Ace’s health.
 It’s a 2,000-mile drive.

 2. Sign up for an obedience class.